SARs reform programme

-In April 2016, the government committed to reform the suspicious activity reports (SARs) regime in its action plan for anti-money laundering and counter-terrorist financing.
+In April 2016, the government committed to reforming the SARs regime in its action plan for anti-money laundering and counter-terrorist financing.

 The reform programme is ambitious and covers ways to: